 Molluscum Contagiosum Stages

 Molluscum contagiosum is fairly common skin disease that originates from a pox virus.
-It can last anywhere from 6 to 12 months.
-Knowing the stages of molluscum contagiosum can help you more proactively treat it and find relief from its symptoms.
+The virus can last anywhere from 6 to 12 months.
+Knowing the stages of molluscum contagiosum can help you more proactively treat the health condition and find relief from its symptoms.

 Molluscum contagiosum’s stages are as follows: